varul29/SHT31-IOT-Firebase/SHT31/Python/README.md

 ## How to use firebase after configuration in RPI3

-  Perform all the setup for firebase as mentioned above
+  Perform all the setup for firebase as mentioned above.

-    //This code should be used with every script that you will be using to connect to the Firebase database.
+   This code should be used with every script that you will be using to connect to the Firebase database.
-    //Importing I2C, Time, Firebase library in python code. import smbus
-    import time

     from firebase import firebase

-    // IN LAST USE:
+   ### In last post the data as per mentioned in code and elborated below:

-    //store the Host ID(provided in firebase database) in variable where you want to send the real time sensor data.
+   Store the Host ID(provided in firebase database) in variable where you want to send the real time sensor data.

     firebase= firebase.FirebaseApplication('host id mentioned in databse of firebase')

-    //store the readings in variable and convert it into string and using firbase.post then data will be posted to databse of firebase result = firebase.post('host id mentioned', {'cTemp':str(cTemp),'ftemp':str(fTemp), 'humidity':str(humidity)}) print(result)
+   Store the readings in variable and convert it into string and using firbase.post then data will be posted to databse of firebase

+    result = firebase.post('host id mentioned', {'cTemp':str(cTemp),'ftemp':str(fTemp), 'humidity':str(humidity)})
+    print(result)